spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 ## Storyblok bridge with Svelte

-If you've not used Storyblok before this is where the magic happens.
+If you've not used Storyblok before, this is where the magic happens.
 The Svelte Storyblok SDK (amongst other things) allows the live preview and editing of the components in Storyblok to be reflected on the project running on `localhost`.